Get News & Updates Directly To Your Inbox

-If your average year involves you visiting a doctor for your well woman exam or annual wellness exam and perhaps a seasonal cold, a CDHP may be economical for you over the course of the year.
+If your average year involves visiting a doctor for an annual exam, a well-woman exam and a nasty cold, a CDHP may make economic sense for you over the course of the year.
 A CDHP is a health insurance plan with a high deductible.
-That means you pay a higher amount out of pocket before your insurance starts paying.
-While that may not be attractive to some people, some members with a CDHP pay lower monthly premiums to have the plan than they do with a PPO.
+You pay a higher amount out of pocket before your insurance starts paying.
+While that may not be attractive to some people, some members with a CDHP actually pay lower monthly premiums than they do with a PPO.

-When you and your employer contribute to either of these accounts, it’s an incentive to get you more involved and aware of the money you spend on your health care services from doctor visits, to medical tests and prescription drugs.
-Studies at BCBSIL show that people who have switched from traditional plans to CDHPs are four percent more likely to use preventive services, like an annual well woman exam or annual physical with a primary care physician.
-These preventive services proved to lower follow-up costs due to late discovery of health related issues.
+When you and your employer contribute to either of these accounts, it serves as an incentive.
+It encourages you to be more involved and aware of the money you spend on doctor visits, medical tests, prescription drugs and other medical services.
+These preventive services proved to lower follow-up costs linked to the late discovery of health issues.

 With a CDHP, you have a large set of medical and professional services that are in your network.
 It’s often the same broad network of doctors available in a PPO.
-Because all networks are NOT the same, it’s important to make sure all your doctors and services are in your network to save you money.
-You can still use out-of-network providers with a CDHP, but it will cost extra.
-Always use BCBSIL’s Provider Finder to make sure your doctor is in network.
-Be sure to call the number on your member ID card to reach your Benefit Value Advisor to help you find the lowest cost provider for any MRIs or CT scans.
+Because all networks are NOT the same, it’s important to make sure all your doctors and services are in your network so you can save you money.
+You can still use out-of-network providers with a CDHP, but it will cost more.
+Always use BCBSIL’s Provider Finder® to make sure your doctor is in network.
+Call the number on your member ID card to reach your Benefit Value Advisor to help you find the lowest cost provider for any MRIs or CT scans.

 Choosing the right health insurance coverage is a big decision and it’s important to make the right choices for you and your family.
-Hopefully this helps offer you guidance.
-If you still have questions about your health plan, PPOs, HMOs, IROs, etc., leave a comment!
+Hopefully, we’ve provided some insights to help you better understand a CDHP.
+If you still have questions about your health plan, leave a comment!